 Air Blast Circuit Breaker

 This type of breakers employ ‘air blast’ as the quenching medium.
 The contacts are opened by air blast produced by the opening of blast valve.
 The air blast cools the arc and sweeps away the arcing products to the atmosphere.
 This rapidly increases the dielectric strength of the medium between contacts and prevents from re-establishing the arc.
-So the arc is extinguished and the flow of current is interrupted.
+This extinguishes the arc and interrupts the flow of current.

 Types of Air Blast Circuit Breakers